iftikharuddin/security-course/Euler/Lite-Paper.md

 - **Customization:** Developers can create their own operator smart contracts to implement specific strategies and offer them as separate products to users.
 - **Accessibility:** The EVC allows for easy access to its functionality for both externally owned accounts (EOAs) and smart contract wallets.
 - **Limitations and Solutions:** While the EVC allows only one outstanding liability at a time, it provides users with 256 virtual addresses (sub-accounts) to help manage risk efficiently without needing multiple separate wallets.

+**Direct Collateral from User's Wallet:**
+- **What It Is:** This is a method that allows users to use their tokens directly from their wallet as collateral without needing to deposit them into a vault first.
+- **ERC20Collateral Token:** This is an extension of the ERC20 token standard that ensures compatibility with the Euler Vault Chain (EVC).
+- **Benefits:** Using ERC20Collateral tokens unlocks new possibilities for combining different financial services.
+Users don't have to lock up their tokens in a vault, which means they retain their governance rights and other privileges associated with the tokens.
+It also helps users avoid unnecessary taxable events.
+- **How It Works:** When a user makes a transfer or burns tokens, the token contract checks with the EVC to make sure that the user's outstanding loan obligations are not violated.
+This check ensures that the user's account remains solvent.
+- **Batch Operations:** To streamline operations, transfers are batched together, and the account status check is performed at the end of the batch.
+This allows users to use their tokens freely within a batch as long as their account remains solvent by the end.
+- **Compatibility with EVC:** The ERC20Collateral token is compatible with the EVC's sub-account system, making it easy for users to manage their collateral within the EVC ecosystem.

+**Long-term Picture:**
+- DeFi is built on lending and borrowing digital assets, forming the foundation of capital markets.
+- Current lending protocols have limitations for borrowers and traders, leading to poor trading experiences.
+- Monolithic protocols restrict borrowing and punish traders with heavy fines, while isolated protocols offer flexibility but fragment liquidity.
+- These constraints push traders towards centralized platforms, reducing yields for DeFi lenders and liquidity in the ecosystem.

+**Euler v2 Solution:**
+- Aims to become the primary liquidity layer for DeFi by addressing these issues.
+- Offers modular architecture allowing permissionless creation of Edge vaults, connecting different vaults for flexibility.
+- Maintains security and risk management while enabling new yield opportunities.
+- Promises innovations like real-world assets, non-fungible tokens, and peer-to-peer lending.
+- Aims to become a global liquidity layer and a one-stop-shop for lending, borrowing, and trading on EVM-based networks.